semaphoreci/docs/docs/reference/sem-command-line-tool.md

 You do not need to use all the command line options of the `sem create notification` command when creating a new notification.
 However, the `--projects` as well as the `--slack-endpoint` options are mandatory.
-The former specifies the list of Semaphore 2.0 projects that will be included in the notification rule and the latter specifies the URL for the Incoming WebHook that will be associated with this particular notification rule.
-All `--branches`, `--pipelines` and `--slack-channels` are optional.
+The former specifies which Semaphore 2.0 projects will be included in the notification rule and the latter specifies the URL for the Incoming WebHook that will be associated with this particular notification rule.
+All `--branches`, `--pipelines`, and `--slack-channels` are optional.

 If the `--slack-channels` option is not set, the default Slack channel that is